phamduchongan93/ITops-workshop/README.md

 - This script is used to troubleshoot IT infrastructure.

 # Services #
-- usb backup
+- Usb Backup
-- configure backup
+- Configure Backup
-- launching program via terminal
+- Launching program via terminal
-- system info check
+- System info check

 ## USB backup ##
-- This is a nice utility since It allow user to plug in a block device (usb) to your host and turn the usb to an img as backup.
+- This is a nice utility since It allows user to plug in a block device (usb).
+Then you can use the ITops utility to turn the usb into an img as backup.
+Beside, it also can be used for future need.
 Later, you can wipe out the usb to use for other need.